cortexrd/Knack-Toolkit-Library/README.md

     the keyboard to telephone type for a more convenient numeric layout and also auto-selection of all text upon focus.

--   **enforceNumeric**: For all numeric fields, plus some specified by user (optional), validation will be performed.
+-   **enforceNumeric**: For all numeric fields, and any specified in textAsNumeric, validation will be performed.
 If non-numeric values are found, the submit button will be disabled and grayed out, and the field will be colorized with Knack\'s \"pink\" error indicator.

 -   **addButton**: Will add a button to a specified div element.
-You can specify the label, style, classes, id, etc., and it will return a button object to which you can attach your event handlers.
+You can specify the label, style, classes and ID, and it will return a button object to which you can attach your event handlers.

 -   **addCheckbox**: Similar to addButton, but for a checkbox.